MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-06-polls-django-web-project-template.md

 You've now explored the entirety of the "Blank Django Web Project", "Django Web Project", and "Polls Django Web Project" templates in Visual Studio.
 You've learned all the basics of Django such as using views and templates, and have explored routing, authentication, and using database models.
 You should now be able to create a web app of your own with any views and models that you need.

 Running a web app on your development computer is just one step in making the app available to your customers.
-Next steps may include the following:
+Next steps may include the following tasks:

 - Customize the 404 page by creating a template named `templates/404.html`.
 When present, Django uses this template instead of its default one.
 For more information, see [Error views](https://docs.djangoproject.com/en/2.0/ref/views/#error-views) in the Django documentation.